 In the wake of COVID-19, a growing number of products are focusing on delivering additional health benefits.
-The ongoing anxiety stemming from the pandemic continue pushing consumers toward prioritizing their immune health, what makes the use of immune health positionings rise.
+The ongoing anxiety stemming from the pandemic continue to push consumers toward prioritizing their immune health, which is causing the rise in immune health marketing positions.